nuagenetworks/nuage-kubernetes/OpenShift-Installation/Openshift-Installation.rst

    ..
 Note:: If 'nuageMonRestServer' has the value 0.0.0.0:9443, it is incorrect.
 Please change the value and re-deploy.

-2. If you modify the daemonset files, delete and re-deploy the master or node daemonsets respectively using the following commands.
+3. If you modify the daemonset files, delete and re-deploy the master or node daemonsets respectively using the following commands.

+..
+Note:: It is mandatory to delete the nuage-infra-ds using the command 'oc delete -f /etc/nuage-infra-pod-config-daemonset.yaml' before deleting nuage-cni-ds or nuage-vrs-ds i.e before you do 'oc delete -f /etc/nuage-node-config-daemonset.yaml'.
+In case you skipped doing this and there are stale nuage-infra pods in kube-system namespace, refer to the troubleshooting guide.

    ::